zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 # Semantic-Segmentation-Keras
-Different CNNs for Semantic Segmentation using Keras
+Different CNNs for Semantic Segmentation of nuclei in digital histology images using Keras

 # Semantic Segmentation:
 "Semantic segmentation, or image segmentation, is the task of clustering parts of an image together which belong to the same object class.
 It is a form of pixel-level prediction because each pixel in an image is classified according to a category.